Google Analytics: Multi-Channel Attribution Models

 8. Customized/Personalized Attribution Model

+This is where the real fun begins.
+The personalized Attribution Model allows you to properly take care of the bugs in the previous models and make the attribution model that suits your business the best.
 With the custom modeling tool you can use the Linear, First, Last, Time Decay, and Position-Based models as your starting point, and then layer in other factors you consider to be important for your business to create your own attribution model.

 Here are the steps to create your own attribution model.

+Step 1: Select the baseline model.
 I start with the Position-Based.
 Then specify the amount of conversion credit based on the position.
 Here’s what I use…

 If you’ve read this post carefully to this point, this distribution of credit should not come as a surprise to you.
 From all my experimentation I’ve found that taking out the last channel (whichever one it is) causes a material impact on the conversion process, so it gets a “good amount of credit.”
 The middle channels have an important role in driving people to the last interaction, they are recognized for that.
 The first interaction deserves some credit for the conversion, but not as much as the middle or last — for obvious reasons.